-- 3.13 The Council undertakes consultation on specific topics (examples in 2016/17 included consultation on changes to the local scheme of council tax support and proposals for selective licensing in part of the borough).
-The bi-annual Pendle Perception Survey was undertaken in late 2016 providing residents with the opportunity to have their say on a range of issues affecting their locality and quality of life.
-The Council also makes use of social media via Facebook and Twitter. - 3.14 The Council is committed to publishing information freely and to develop further our culture of openness and transparency and publishes information in accordance with the Local Authorities (Data Transparency) Code.
-The Council's Freedom of Information Publication Scheme provides a general guide for the public in terms of what information should routinely be available to them by either accessing our website or upon request. - 3.15 Partnership working is important and the Council has in place a wide range of arrangements ranging from small scale local groups (e.g. Parks Friends Groups) to larger and more formal partnerships (e.g. public/private partnership with Liberata and joint venture arrangements with Barnfield Investment Properties).
+3.14 The Council undertakes consultation on specific topics (examples in 2017/18 included consultation on changes to the waste management service, the Council's Local Plan and the roll-out of Public Space Protection Orders.
+The Council also makes use of social media via Facebook and Twitter.

+- 3.15 The Council is committed to publishing information freely and to develop further our culture of openness and transparency and publishes information in accordance with the Local Authorities (Data Transparency) Code.
+The Council's Freedom of Information Publication Scheme provides a general guide for the public in terms of what information should routinely be available to them by either accessing our website or upon request. - 3.16 Partnership working is important and the Council has in place a wide range of arrangements ranging from small scale local groups (e.g. Parks Friends Groups, Pick up for Pendle) to larger and more formal partnerships (e.g. public/private partnership with Liberata and joint venture arrangements with Barnfield Investment Properties).